 The Takeaway

-Your APR has a huge impact on how much it will cost you to carry credit card debt.
-As you choose a credit card, it’s important to shop around for the card that offers the lowest interest rate.
+Your APR can have a huge impact on how much it will cost you to carry credit card debt.
+As you choose a credit card, it’s important to shop around for the card that offers as low as possible an interest rate.

 Still, your APR may rise at some point — especially if the prime rate increases or a low introductory offer expires.
 However, that doesn’t mean you’re stuck with the new rate.
-You may get some relief if the prime rate falls again, and you can always negotiate with your card company to see if they can lower your rate.
+You can always try to negotiate with your card company to see if they can lower your rate.

 FAQ